Best Gas Grills Under $500 (2026)

 At under $300, the Nexgrill 720-0830H delivers 4-burner performance with a 12,000 BTU side burner and 626 sq in of cooking area — nearly matching the Monument Mesa at 40% less cost.
 60,000 BTU output, stainless steel construction, and flame tamers for even heat.
 Thinner-gauge steel versus Monument makes it 2-3 seasons shorter-lived under heavy use, but the up-front savings are substantial. [src3, src8]

 New to this roundup for 2026.
 Three Dual-Tube burners deliver 24,000 BTU across 426 sq in (294 primary + 132 warming) with cast-iron grates and a rust-proof Therma-Cast aluminum cookbox.
 The standout feature is Broil King's 15-year burner warranty — longer than Weber's.
 Smoked BBQ Source rates it among the best sub-$500 three-burners for searing thanks to the compact grill surface concentrating heat.
-No side burner, no frills, but exceptional build quality for the price. [src3, src8]
+No side burner, no frills, but exceptional build quality for the price.
+Note its price has climbed from ~$350 to ~$442 since spring as early-season demand spiked, so it is now a build-quality rather than a budget pick. [src3, src8]

 Best Budget (Under $250): Nexgrill Deluxe 2-Burner 720-0864 (~$250) — Check price